 I started photographing in 1974 during a semester abroad at Richmond College in London and have been making images ever since using a variety of photographic processes including silver halide, Polaroids, and now digital capture.
 My photographic projects include a personal diary of images called Homescapes, Polaroid images with an SX-70 camera and Time-Zero film, black-and-white digital portraits made in Cuba and Mexico, and most recently iPhone travel images.

-My entire adult life has been focused on photographic education -- the past twenty-eight years as Director of Santa Fe Photographic Workshops and before that working at Maine Photographic Workshops.
+My entire adult life has been focused on photographic education -- the past thirty years with Santa Fe Workshops and before that working at Maine Photographic Workshops.
 While my business career is mostly all consuming, I do make time to photograph every day and for my ongoing portrait projects.
 This website includes completed bodies of work and ongoing projects.

 I make images to see the world more clearly and myself more deeply.
 I photograph to discover and to reveal.
 I strive for emotional impact with my pictures.
 Having a visual language enriches my life.

 Reid Callanan is a father, son, brother, husband, friend, business owner, as well as a photographer and a writer.
-He is Founder and CEO of Santa Fe Photographic Workshops, currently in its twenty-eighth year offering workshops to the international imaging community.
-In addition to campus programs in Santa Fe and San Miguel de Allende, the Workshops offers destination programs across the United States and to Cuba and Japan.
+He is Founder and CEO of Santa Fe Workshops (SFW), currently in its 30th year offering photography and writing workshops to an international community.
+In addition to campus programs in Santa Fe and San Miguel de Allende, SFW offers destination programs across the United States and to Cuba, Japan, India, Morocco, Romania, and Nepal.
 As a dedicated educator, Reid understands the power of photography, especially in today's visually centric culture.

-Reid serves on the President’s Council of the Texas Photographic Society, is a Board member of ASMP Foundation, and an Advisory Board member of Bertha Crosley Ball Center for Compassion.
+Reid serves on the President’s Council of Texas Photographic Society, is a Board member of ASMP Foundation, and an Advisory Board member of Bertha Crosley Ball Center for Compassion.